The 8 Singing Voice Types: Find Out Yours Here!

 The Countertenor, like the Bass, is a very rare voice type.

-The countertenor has a tessitura of E3-E5 and the lightest vocal weight of all the male singers.
+The countertenor has a tessitura of E3-E5 and the lightest vocal weight of all the male singer voice types.

 When you hear these guys speak, if you couldn’t see their face, you’d think it was a woman you were talking to.